 In 2007 she graduated in Philosophy with honors at the University of Bari (Italy), in 2011 she obtained her Ph.D. in the History of Science and Technology from the same university under the supervision of professor S. Longo of the Department of Chemistry.

-She worked at the Istituto Italiano per gli Studi Storici, the Società Napoletana di Storia Patria and in Paris at the Centre Alexandre Koyré of the École des Hautes Études en Sciences Sociales.
+She worked as postdoctoral researcher at the Istituto Italiano per gli Studi Storici, the Società Napoletana di Storia Patria and in Paris at the Centre Alexandre Koyré of the École des Hautes Études en Sciences Sociales.

 In 2017, she obtained the Qualification aux fonctions de Maître de conférences for the section 72, and in 2021, she was named the Abilitazione Scientifica Nazionale - Professore Associato for the settore concorsuale 11/C2.